SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Note:** There is also another "Sala Thai" (ID: 940) at the same address (2666 Alta Vista Dr) with status "pending" - may be duplicate or pending activation.

 #### Routine Poutine (Restaurant ID: 979)
-**Status:** ⚠️ SKIPPED - Already assigned but SUSPICIOUSLY LOW DISH COUNT **Date:** 2025-11-03
+**Status:** ⚠️ SKIPPED - Already assigned | ⚠️ SHARES LOCATION - May not have menu with us **Date:** 2025-11-03
 **Address:** 4000 Bridle Path Drive, Gloucester, ON ✅